 I've never been a sports person.
-I was a bookish kid that grew up to be a bookish adult, and I’ve never been interested in sports, with one exception: the annual family tradition of watching Roland-Garros and laughing at the way tennis players moan and grunt.
+I was a nerdy kid that grew into a nerdy adult, and I’ve never been interested in sports, with one exception: the annual family tradition of watching Roland-Garros and laughing at the way tennis players moan and grunt.

 Things changed when I watched someone lose a match in such devastating fashion that you could see it plainly on his face; a certain slump of the mouth and the eyebrows and the look of a doomed man in his eyes, body language that in this line of work smells like blood in the water.